-The Centre for Humanitarian Dialogue (HD Centre) is one of the world's leading conflict mediation organisations.
-Since 1999, the HD Centre has been helping to prevent and resolve armed conflict, and to alleviate the suffering of those affected by violence.
+The HD Centre is one of the world's leading organisations in the field of conflict mediation.
+Since 1999, it has been helping to prevent and resolve armed conflict, and to alleviate the suffering of those affected by violence.
 Independent and discreet, we work with our clients – parties to conflict – to assist them in their search for peace.

 The HD Centre was founded to pursue Henry Dunant’s vision of a world more humane.
 The HD Centre embraces a set of values that foster integrity, professionalism and respect for diversity in all areas of its work.
-We subscribe to the core humanitarian principles of humanity, neutrality, impartiality and operational independence and are committed to respecting international principles in relation to human rights and humanitarian affairs.
+We subscribe to the core humanitarian principles of humanity, impartiality and operational independence.

 As a private peacemaking organisation, our strengths and distinguishing traits include: